-The Australian market has been performing really well over the
+The Australian market has been performing really well, with

-last six months, with excellent growth in holiday arrivals, and
+excellent growth in holiday arrivals and forward bookings continue

 Western Australia has been a stand-out performer and all

 indicators are that this market will continue to grow considerably,